vaitkus/julia_cif_tools/README.md

 1. [Install Julia](https://docs.julialang.org/en/v1/manual/getting-started/)
 2. At the Julia prompt, type `using Pkg;Pkg.add("CrystalInfoFramework")`.
 Exit Julia.
+3. Copy or clone this project to a suitable location on your system.
+The instructions below assume that you are executing from this location.
-3. A help message for each of the programs below can be obtained by running `julia <program_file>` at your command prompt.
+4. A help message for each of the programs below can be obtained by running `julia <program_file>` at your command prompt.

 # Contents